-• Take out the battery before the monitor is transported or will not be used for a long time.
+Take out the battery before the monitor is transported or will not be used for a long time.

-- Keep the battery out of children's reach. - Use only specified batteries.
+- Keep the battery out of children's reach. - Use only specified batteries in this manual.

-27.2 Installing the Batteries
+27.2 Installing or Replacing a Battery